dkarthe/webjeda-blog/_posts/2016-01-12-how-to-add-form-option-to-jekyll-websites.md

 2. [SimpleForm](https://getsimpleform.com/)

 I'm going to explain the simplest one among the two - Formspree.

+Formspree has a restriction 1000 entries/month.
+That was more than enough for a starter like myself.
+You can choose Gold membership for more options and have access to database.

 ##Step 1: Create a form